DevNinja5/Linux-kup-notes/Day-2/cgroups.md

 - The limits on memory per process.
 - Block Device I/O per process.
 - Which network packets are identified as the same type so that another application can enforce network traffic rules.

+**Cgroups have four main features closely related to each other that make them very important in a modern system**
+1. Resource Limiting
+2. Priotizing
+3. Accounting
+4. Process control